trunk-io/docs/check/configuration/supported/yamllint.md

 # Yamllint

-Yamllint is a linter for yaml.
+Yamllint is a linter for YAML.

 You can enable the Yamllint plugin with